OpenProducer/newspack-platform/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 13.4.1 =
+Release Date: April 1st, 2020

+Bugfixes:

+* Replaces the use of the deprecated category_link filter by term_link.
+Props to [Chouby](https://github.com/Chouby)

 = 13.4 =
 Release Date: March 31st, 2020